FightPandemics/FightPandemics-iOS-SwiftUI/README.md

 3. Familiarize yourself with Apple's Human Interface Guidelines (https://developer.apple.com/design/human-interface-guidelines/)

-4. It is impertive to follow the coding standards of the Swift API Guidlines (https://swift.org/documentation/api-design-guidelines/)
+4. It is imperative to follow the coding standards of the Swift API Guidelines (https://swift.org/documentation/api-design-guidelines/)

 ## Getting Started

-* Click 'Code' and dowload the zip file to your local environment.
+* Click 'Code' and download the zip file to your local environment.
 * Open the decompressed file in Xcode version 11+.
 * Code away!
 * Once you are done, open an issue or submit a pull request.